RGL501 : Astronomy - Wonders of the Night Sky - Part 2

 Observing Session(s)

-We will go to a dark site in the New Forest, where I will help you to get the best out of your kit and will demonstrate the capabilities of some of mine.
+Weather permitting, we will go to a dark site in the New Forest after the session in Ringwood, where I will help you to get the best out of your kit and will demonstrate the capabilities of some of mine.

-I will offer additional observing opportunities to those course participants who wish it.
+I will endeavour to offer additional observing opportunities to those course participants who wish it.

-Stephen Tonkin has been an amateur astronomer since childhood and now spends most of his time doing astronomical outreach; he led some of the public observing sessions at local BBC Stargazing Live events.
+Stephen (Steve) Tonkin has been an amateur astronomer since childhood and now spends most of his time doing astronomical outreach; he leads public observing sessions at BBC Stargazing Live events.
 He has taught astronomy to adults and children for over 30 years and has authored many articles and several books on practical aspects of astronomy.
-He writes a monthly Binocular Tour for Sky at Night magazine.
-Stephen is a Fellow of the Royal Astronomical Society and a past-chairman of the Wessex Astronomical Society.
-He is an occasional part-time Lecturer in Astronomy for Brockenhurst College.
+He writes equipment reviews and a monthly Binocular Tour for BBC Sky at Night magazine.
+Steve is a Fellow of the Royal Astronomical Society, a past-chairman of the Wessex Astronomical Society and a founder member of Fordingbridge Astronomers.